w3c/wot-usecases/USE-CASES/README.md

 #### Expected Devices

-List the target devices, e.g. as a sensor, solar panel, air conditioner
+List the target device(s), e.g., a sensor, a solar panel, an air conditioner

 #### Expected Data